 \subsection{Integrating Spiking Neural Networks (SNNs) with RL}

-Recently, the literature has grown around integrating SNNs~\cite{29,30} with RL.
-Early methods~\cite{31,32,33,34,35} are typically based on local plasticity rules such as reward-modulated spike-timing-dependent plasticity~\cite{36,37}.
-They perform well in simple tasks, e.g., logic gate function and random walk problem~\cite{32}, but fail in complex video games or robotic control due to limited optimization capability.
+Recently, there has been a growing body of literature exploring the integration of SNNs~\cite{maass1997networks,DBLP:conf/ijcai/ZhangZJW022} with RL.
+Early approaches~\cite{o2013spiking,yuan2019reinforcement,mahadevuni2017navigating,doya2000reinforcement,fremaux2013reinforcement} were typically based on local plasticity rules, such as reward-modulated spike-timing-dependent plasticity~\cite{florian2007reinforcement,fremaux2016neuromodulated}.
+While they perform well in simple tasks such as logic gate functions and random walk problems~\cite{yuan2019reinforcement}, they fail to tackle more complex tasks such as video games or robotic control due to limited optimization capabilities.

-To address the limitation, some methods embed SNNs into gradient-based DRL optimization algorithms~\cite{38}.
-Based on the Q-learning algorithm, some methods train a deep spiking Q-networks directly~\cite{15,39,40,41} or convert the trained DQNs to SNNs~\cite{42,43}, achieving competitive scores on Atari video games with discrete action space.
-Other methods propose a hybrid learning framework tested on robotic control tasks with continuous action space, where a population-coded spiking actor network is trained in conjunction with deep critic networks using AC-based PG algorithms like PPO~\cite{6,44,45,46}.
-Although the above methods can obtain a SNNs-based policy network for inference to solve DPN's high inference energy consumption, they still rely on gradient-based optimization algorithms, with the high optimization energy consumption neglected.
+To address this limitation, some methods have incorporated SNNs into gradient-based DRL optimization algorithms~\cite{bellec2020solution}.
+Using the Q-learning algorithm as a base, some approaches directly train deep spiking Q-networks~\cite{chen2022deep,kim2021chip,akl2021porting,liu2021human} or convert trained DQNs into SNNs~\cite{patel2019improved,tan2021strategy} to achieve competitive scores on Atari video games with discrete action spaces.
+Other methods have proposed a hybrid learning framework tested on robotic control tasks with continuous action spaces.
+This framework involves training a population-coded spiking actor network in conjunction with deep critic networks using AC-based PG algorithms such as PPO~\cite{tang2020reinforcement,tang2021deep,zhang2021population,DBLP:conf/aaai/ZhangZJ022}.
+While these methods obtain a SNN-based policy network for inference to solve the high energy consumption of DPN inference, they still rely on gradient-based optimization algorithms, with the high optimization energy consumption overlooked.